Delta Electronics CNCSoft ScreenEditor

 - COMPANY HEADQUARTERS LOCATION: Taiwan

-Simon Humbert, working with Trend Micro Zero Day Initiative, reported this vulnerability to CISA.
+Kimiya, working with Trend Micro Zero’s Day Initiative, reported this vulnerability to CISA.

-Delta Electronics released an updated version of CNCSoft and recommends users update to v1.01.34 or later.
+Delta Electronics has released an updated version of CNCSoft ScreenEditor, and recommends users install update v1.01.28 on all affected systems.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.

 CISA also provides a section for control systems security recommended practices on the ICS webpage on us-cert.cisa.gov.
 Several recommended practices are available for reading and download, including Improving Industrial Control Systems Cybersecurity with Defense-in-Depth Strategies.

 Additional mitigation guidance and recommended practices are publicly available on the ICS webpage on us-cert.cisa.gov in the Technical Information Paper, ICS-TIP-12-146-01B--Targeted Cyber Intrusion Detection and Mitigation Strategies.